yonggang-Xie/Autocalibration_MethodX_Paper-/Readme (1).md

 - "Progress (%)" -- The proportion of tracks for which an appropriate gain has been found to calibrate it to the desired Leq,                                                       expressed as a percentage.
 - "Number of tracks to calibrate" -- Number of files to calibrate, as read by the VI from your input CSV file.

-*Input parameters for current track: *
+*Input parameters for current track: *<p>
-- All input parameters for the current track as read from the input CSV file headers*.
+- All input parameters for the current track as read from the input CSV file headers*.</p>
 *Results for current track:*
 - "Adjusted initial guess" -- The gain after the first adjustment to the initial guess (denoted as G' in our paper).
 - "Boundary search iteration (n)" -- The current iteration of the boundary search, or 0 if boundary search has not started.